 Alongside the works, reflecting the quirky, defiantly individualistic spirit of the images are the new collections by Burberry.
 Displayed on mannequins, they invite you to walk amongst them and touch and examine the clothes.
 There’s a sense of innocence, playfulness and joy about the collection: fine, gossamer- delicate embroidered dresses are paired with heavy clog-shaped ankle boots; a knitted tank top gets the Bay City Rollers treatment, paired with above-ankle length tartan trousers; yet another tank top is paired with a military inspired skirt, short socks and high heels.
 The classic Burberry check gets a look-in too, with jackets, bags and a cap here and there.

-You can dally further at this exhibition: coffee and cakes at the pop-up Thomas’s cafe or linger at the Claire de Rouen bookshop where there’s a small but well-chosen selection of books by some of the photographers represented at the show.
+There’s also a Claire de Rouen bookshop with a small but well-chosen selection of books by some of the photographers represented at the show.

-The exhibition ran from September 18 to October 1.
-Free.
+The exhibition ran from September 18 to October 1